Azuretide/codeu_project_2017/README.md

 In addition to your team's client and server, the project also includes a Relay Server and a script that runs it (`run_relay.sh`).
 This is not needed to get started with the project.

+## Feature Documentation

+Passwords - Passwords are now required for all users.
+When a new account is created with the u-add command, a password must be supplied in addition to a unique username that is not already used.
+The password is then required for all future sign-ins.
+Password recovery is currently not supported.

+Database Persistence - User account data is automatically persisted in an online instance of MongoDB.
+Any accounts created will remain even after multiple client and server sessions, which means that users should be able to see the accounts that other users have created.
+This feature is implemented automatically and requires no further action from the user to activate.

 ## Finding your way around the project